Miffyli/ToriLLE/docs/faq.md

 uses FileLock to prevent multiple instances being launched together.

 This can fail if `ToribashControl` instances are using different Toribash executables.

+## What is this "stderr.txt" and why should I worry about it?

+Toribash dumps errors to "stderr.txt" file next to the main executable.
+This also includes some debug logging that happens between rounds.
+If Toribash is ran for days and thousands games in row, this file size increases to gigabytes.

+ToriLLE Python code attempts to set this file read-only to prevent Toribash from writing to the file.